great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_mssql_datasource.rst

         #. **Install the required python modules**

-            If you have not already done so, install required modules for connecting to mysql.
+            If you have not already done so, install required modules for connecting to MSSQL.

             .. code-block:: bash